egberts/easy-admin/500-dns/README.zones.details.md

 Zone File
 ---------
 Zone file is a keyvalue-store database.
 Zone file contains key/value stuff about a zone.
+Zone files are often stored as text file but may be in binary format on non-master DNS servers.

 A zone is that domain name (but without a period symbol in its name).

-A zone file is often called the primary zone.
+The zone file is often called the primary zone.
 There is only one copy/one file and one primary DNS server to dish it out.
-There might be some secondary nameservers to help out there.
+There might be (and often are) some secondary nameservers to help out there.

 NOTE: For the old readers, 'primary' used to be called 'master', and 'secondary' a 'slave'.